bennettscience/docutube/README.md

 ![Videos load in a sidebar so you can watch or listen without leaving the document.](img/docutubeWatch1.png)

+## What happend to the search tool?

+Search caused several issues, specifically when a user tried to open the Addon without having edit access to the doc.
+DocuTube Search will be run as a separate project on GitHub and released as a separate Addon.

 ## I'm in.
 Where can I get it?

 DocuTube is currently under review for the Google Apps Marketplace, so you can't